junaid-ash4275/pdf-merger/README.md

 Files can be dragged directly onto the upload area for quick addition.

 ### File Reordering
-Click and drag files in the list to reorder them before merging.
+Click and drag files in the list to reorder them before merging with MergeMate.

 ### PDF Merging
-All PDFs are merged in the order shown, maintaining their original formatting.
+All PDFs are merged in the order shown, maintaining their original formatting thanks to MergeMate.

 ### Download
-The merged PDF is generated client-side and can be downloaded instantly.
+Processed PDFs are generated client-side and can be downloaded instantly through MergeMate.

 ## 💡 Tips